DominicArchual/Php-One/README.md

 #### Result:

 > Here it is!
-It is also shown in list form thanks to bootstrap!
+And, it looks good thanks to bootstrap!

 ![Result](http://i.imgur.com/UzFZShT.gif Result)